Year 1 is made up of three classes.

 Homework and reading expectations

-Children will be given reading books in the next few weeks.
-(We are currently re-assessing the children to get the correct book band).
+Children are given reading books.
 It is important that your child reads as much as possible at home as this will help them.
 Key words will be sent home on cards for children to learn to read.
 The first sets of words are the Teddy Words cards then children will move onto the robot words.